TL;DR: What Reid Hoffman provides as a pitch deck guide to startup founders.

 - How do you UNIQUELY solve the problem? – solving the problem just like everyone else is not exciting.
 You need to show how you solve the problem UNIQUELY and ultimately deliver a 5-10x improvement for the customer in terms of ease of use/functionality and cost.
 What this boils down to is your simple product pitch.
 (1-2 slides)

-- Product/Tech – make sure to tell me about your secret sauce or core tech that enables you to deliver a unique service – screen shots, overview, etc – could be good time to go into demo in a live meeting (1-2 slides)
+- Product/Tech – make sure to tell me about your secret sauce or core tech that enables you to deliver a unique service – screenshots, overview, etc – could be a good time to go into demo in a live meeting (1-2 slides)

 - Market size/Competitive Overview – how big is the market and how do you come up with that number – how are you positioned in the market – show graphically maybe by offering or value proposition (this is where you get your typical top right hand corner Gartner like quadrant).
 A sin is to tell me you have no competition (1 – 2 slides)